The Gobi Goes Green

 In an effort to preserve the population of indigenous Gobi plants and provide cover for migratory birds that visit nearby Mt.
-Bulagtai, the Lodge has planted over 8,000 native plants and trees throughout the camp since 2003.
-The Lodge is an active supporter of the Ongii River Movement, an award-winning organization that aims to protect one of the few rivers that run into the Gobi from the damaging effects of mining activity.
+Bulagtai, we have planted over 8,000 native plants and trees throughout the camp since 2003.
+Three Camel Lodge is an active supporter of the Ongii River Movement, an award-winning organization that aims to protect one of the few rivers that run into the Gobi from the damaging effects of mining activity.
 These desert rivers and the seasonal lakes where they end are critical resources for Gobi wildlife.

 Economic and Social Engagement